 If you need to combine your IELTS test results from two (or more tests), then the IELTS tests must all take place within two years of submission of results to the Teaching Council.

-IELTS is available at more than 1,100 test centres globally, including over 10 test venues in New Zealand.
+IELTS is available at more than 1,100 test centres globally, including over 15 test venues in New Zealand.
 We know getting the results you need is important.
-That’s why IELTS is not only is the most respected test of English in the world, but we also offer you more free practice material than any other language test.
-IELTS services are designed to help you succeed.
+That’s why we also offer you more free practice material than any other language test.